smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 In order to take advantage of these stored IRFs, it is necessary to check off the *Use Local IRF* checkbox in the **Settings:Fluorescence Decay:Fit Options** panel.

+The *Local IRFs* computed in this manner can be saved to (HDF5) file using the ``Analysis:FLI Dataset:Multiple ROIS Analysis:All ROIs IRF Extraction:Save Local IRFs`` menu item.
+They can later be reloaded using the corresponding ``Analysis:FLI Dataset:Multiple ROIS Analysis:All ROIs IRF Extraction:Load Local IRFs`` menu item.

+To clear these IRFs from memory, use the ``Analysis:FLI Dataset:Multiple ROIS Analysis:All ROIs IRF Extraction:Clear Local IRFs`` menu item.

 Series decay fit
 ++++++++++++++++